cdrummey216/whoami/README.md

 # FREE WILL AND IDENTITY
 The product of a free will is an identity.
 An identity is the culmination of an individual's choices for active identification, or, the things that they choose to identify with.
-An identity is also an answer to the question "who am i?"
+An identity is also an answer to the question "Who am I?"

 # TRUST AND BELIEF
 In order to believe, one must trust.
 Trust is an active quality exchanged between identities because it can be given and recieved and it has social value.
 Trust is a foundational element of an identity.
 Trust is valuable because it is given and recieved by out of someone's own free will, a willful act.
 When trust is established, it facilitates social interaction between individuals.
 For example, an individual can, in a single exchange, grant their trust to and recieve